julianvansanten/julianvansanten/README.md

 - 📖 I study the bachelor Technical Computer Science at the University of Twente.
 - 🧑‍🏫 I did my minor in teaching and have experience with teaching at Dutch high school level (bovenbouw havo & VWO).
 - 👀 I’m interested in software technologies, security and functional programming.
-- 🌱 I’m currently learning TypeScript + React, Electron, Mathematical Proofs and Algorithm implementation in Python.
+- 🌱 I’m currently learning all kinds of fun stuff about CS, but I am mostly interested in writing programs in Haskell.
 - 📫 You can reach me through my University email: [j.vansanten@student.utwente.nl](mailto:j.vansanten@student.utwente.nl).

 <!---